b-stead/vbox/README.md

 get_data.py which works as a basic script, readvbox2.py is an OOP script which is now also working

-The Data filtering for velocity and stroke raste are taken care of in the following files butterworth.py SR.py
+The Data filtering for velocity and stroke rate are taken care of in the following files butterworth.py SR.py
 Next steps are to add these into the main script once filtering is checked for it's accuracy and fit.